Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 file specified with

-The file transfer mechanism specifies file names or URLs on the file system of the submit machine and file names on the execute machine.
+The file transfer mechanism specifies file names or URLs on the file system of the access point and file names on the execute machine.
 Care must be taken to know which machine, submit or execute, is referencing the file.

-Files in the transfer_input_files command are specified as they are accessed on the submit machine.
+Files in the transfer_input_files command are specified as they are accessed on the access point.
 The job, as it executes, accesses files as they are found on the execute machine.

 There are four ways to specify files and paths for transfer_input_files :